aaronriekenberg/aaronriekenberg.github.io/content/posts/I-like-go.md

 A developer can write simple code that looks like it blocks but it doesn't.

 Go will automatically schedule and run goroutines on a small number of operating system threads.
-It manages preemption and blocking for I/O or other resources automatically.
+It manages [preemption](https://go.dev/doc/go1.14#runtime) and blocking on I/O or other resources automatically.

 Each goroutine starts with a tiny stack size that can grow as needed, so the memory usage of go programs tends to be extremely small.
-1 to 2 orders of magnitude smaller memory footprint vs a similar JVM application is common.
+2 to 3 orders of magnitude smaller memory footprint vs a similar JVM application is common.

 Goroutines are the only way to do threading in the go language.
 All goroutines are equal.